jspark474/Aframe_submission/README.md

 Refer to the course materials for detailed instructions.

 1. upload your project to GitHub and submit the GitHub **Pages** link.
-2. In the README, credit any assets you downloaded.
+2. In the README, explain what the project is about, any instructions needed (how to navigate in the A-Fame scene, any interactions, etc), credit any assets you downloaded.

 ### Basic markdown syntax for your README